Compare any two graphics cards:

 Pixel Rate

-If running with a high resolution is important to you, then the GeForce GTX Titan is superior to the GeForce 940M, by a large margin. (explain)
+If using a high resolution is important to you, then the GeForce GTX Titan is the winner, by far. (explain)

 GeForce GTX Titan 40176 Mpixels/sec